 Diameter: 32.69mm (gold, platinum), 38.61mm (silver)

-The reverse of the queen's beasts coin also depicts a lion, but unlike the first coin fierce and proud lion, it does not have a crown on its head.
+The reverse also depicts a lion, but unlike the first one, it does not have a crown on its head.
 It symbolizes justice and mercy, discipline.
 The uncrowned White Lion sits with his tail tucked and supports a shield bearing the coat of arms of the House of Mortimer.

 The White Horse of Hanover